World Of Controls understands the criticality of your requirement and works towards reducing the lead time as much as possible.

 FUNCTIONAL DESCRIPTION:

 WOC has the largest stock of GE Speedtronic Gas turbine control systems replacement parts.
 We can also repair your faulty boards and supply unused and rebuilt boards backed up with a warranty.
-Our team of experts is available round the clock to support your OEM needs.
+Our team of experts is available around the clock to support your OEM needs.
 Our team of experts at WOC is happy to assist you with any of your automation requirements.
 For pricing and availability on parts and repairs, kindly contact our team by phone or email.